tamascogustavo/chimera/README.md

 ```
 3) Cplex

 Currently is not possible to download the full version of cplex using conda or pip.
 You will need to access: https://www.ibm.com/academic/home and download the academic version of the software, which can be found at Data Analysis --> Cplex.
+You will need to follow the instructions to install the python api.

 4) Chimera